Dir (region): Geography

-Administration

-The district is administratively subdivided into six tehsils which contain a total of 31-3=28 (3 UCs shifted to Lower Dir namely Khall, Akhagram and Toor Mang) Union Councils:

-Upper Dir is represented in the National Assembly and Provincial Assembly by one elected MNA and three elected MPAs respectively who represent the following constituencies:

 Upper Dir

 Upper Dir (دیر بالا) is one of the 26 districts of Khyber Pakhtunkhwa.

 Upper Dir District is 3,699 square kilometres in area and formed part of the former Malakand Division, lying along the Pakistan-Afghanistan border between Chitral, Bajaur Agency and Lower Dir.

 It is connected with the Kohistan District via the Badawi Pass and connected with Chitral District through Lawari Pass and with Afghanistan through Bin Shahi Pass.

 The topography of Upper Dir is dominated by high mountains.
-The most important mountain range is the Hind kush.
+The most important mountain range is the Hindu Kush.
 It runs from north east to south west along the northern borders with Chitral District.
 In winter whole area remains snow-covered.
 The mountains in the western part of the district are covered with forests, while the eastern mountain range, Dir Kohistan is barren.
 Panjkora River is the main river of the district, which originates from Dir Kohistan.
 Upper Dir headquarters is connected to all tehsil headquarters.